kyinmath/Super-Searcher/README.md

 Descriptions of the ASTs are in the AST_vector[] in "AST commands.h".
 The important things are the first argument, which gives the tag name, and the second argument, which gives the number of fields required.

 ###Running things
 To actually use the backend, you'll need to construct ASTs in main(), which contains sample code.
+Then, default-construct a compiler_object, and compile_AST on the last AST in the block.
+This outputs the IR and then runs the code.

 The AST constructor takes in the tag, then the preceding basic block element, and then any field elements.

 For example,
 ```